-- Maple 16 with its packages for Groebner including the FGb package for basis computations.
-FGb is available free from http://fgbrs.lip6.fr/jcf/Software/FGb/index.html and it runs as an add-on to Maple. - Singular A Computer Algebra System for polynomial computations with special emphasis on the needs of commutative algebra, algebraic geometry, and singularity theory.
+- Maple 11 with its packages for Groebner and FGb for basis computations.
+FGb is available free from http://fgbrs.lip6.fr/jcf/Software/FGb/index.html and it runs as an add-on to Maple.
+Maple and FGb are already installed in Bruner 305 lab. - Singular A Computer Algebra System for polynomial computations with special emphasis on the needs of commutative algebra, algebraic geometry, and singularity theory.
 Singular is available free from Singular and can be interfaced with Maple. - AXIOM A general purpose system for doing mathematics by computer.
 It is especially useful for mathematical research and for development of mathematical algorithms.
 AXIOM is available free from Axiom-Developer and can be interfaced with Maple. - The Magma Computational Algebra System for Algebra, Number Theory, and Geometry.
 See Magma, however this software requires a license of \$1,725 for up to four single-processor PC's.
 Special discounts are available too. - The primary text contains appendices showing how to use AXIOM, Maple, Mathematica, REDUCE, Singular.